-“You can’t see the wings at all,” he says, of his pilot’s view.
-“You’re sitting in there like a horse wearing blinkers.”
+“You can’t see the wings at all,” he says of his pilot’s view.
+“You’re sitting in there like a horse wearing blinders.”
 Five assistants push the plane into position with their bare hands.
-At 1,600kg, the highest performance solar- powered plane in the world weighs the same as a medium-sized car.
-When the pilot gets in the cockpit, the carbon fibre wings tremble all the way to their tips.
-The nearby Payerne weather station is reporting winds of four knots (7.4kph), a light breeze wafting over this military base 50km south-west of Bern in Switzerland.
+At 3,500 pounds, the highest-performance solar- powered plane in the world weighs the same as a medium-sized car.
+When the pilot gets in the cockpit, the carbon-fiber wings tremble all the way to their tips.
+The nearby Payerne weather station is reporting winds of four knots (4.6 mph), a light breeze wafting over this military base 30 miles southwest of Bern in Switzerland.
 Piccard looks out onto the horizon through his rimless glasses.
 The fire brigade position their fire engines on the edge of the runway.
-This is his third test flight in the HB-SIA this year.
+This is his third Solar Impulse test flight this year.

-The day before the test flight, Bertrand Piccard is sitting on a white sofa in the hangar in Payerne.
-His most striking facial feature are the steely blue eyes with which he fixes everyone he talks to.
+The day before the test flight, Piccard is sitting on a white sofa in the hangar in Payerne.
+His most striking facial feature is the steely blue eyes he fixes on everyone he talks to.
 He is a third-generation adventurer.
-In 1931, his grandfather, Auguste, became the first man to reach the stratosphere in a balloon, and in 1960, his father, Jacques, was the first man to descend 11,000m into the Mariana Trench.
-The film director James Cameron was the last person to do so in March 2012.
+In 1931, his grandfather, Auguste, became the first man to reach the stratosphere in a balloon, and in 1960 his father, Jacques, was the first man to descend almost seven miles into the Mariana Trench.
+The film director James Cameron was the last person to do so, in March 2012.
 “I was raised to be curious,” Piccard says.
-In 1999, he became the first person to circumnavigate the globe non-stop in a hot air balloon.
+In 1999, he became the first person to circumnavigate the globe nonstop in a hot-air balloon.

 Here comes the sun plane

 2003: Feasibility study at the École Polytechnique Fédérale [Federal Institute of Technology] in Lausanne, Switzerland; Piccard and Borschberg announce the Solar Impulse project.